mirochaj/ares/doc/example_grid.rst

 -------------------------------------------------------------
 Before we run a set of models, we need to decide what quantities we’d like to save.
 For a detailed description of how to do this in general cases, check out :doc:`example_inline_analysis`.

-For now, let’s save the redshift and brightness temperature of the global 21-cm emission maximum, which we dub ‘’Turning Point D’‘, and the CMB optical depth,
+For now, let’s save the redshift and brightness temperature of the global 21-cm emission maximum, which we dub "Turning Point D", and the CMB optical depth,

 ::